mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_X_gotoandstop
                    [SamplerN],hotcue_X_gotoandstop

-   If hotcue X is set, seeks the player to hotcue X's position and stops.
+   If :term:`hotcue` X is set, seeks the player to hotcue X's position and stops.

    :range: binary
    :feedback: Player may change position.